remoteintech/remote-jobs/company-profiles/theorem.md

-# Theorem
+# TheoremOne

 ## Company blurb

 Do you enjoy collaborating in a consultative environment and guiding people using best practices to achieve great results?
 Do you want to influence and contribute to the growth of a high performing, quality focused team?
-If so, [Theorem](https://theorem.co) wants to know more about you!
+If so, [TheoremOne](https://theoremone.co) wants to know more about you!

-[Theorem](https://theorem.co) is a software consultancy that believes in simplicity in software design.
-We deliver solutions for startups and enterprises - You can see our [portfolio](https://theorem.co/portfolio) to learn more about the results we've delivered for our clients.
+[TheoremOne](https://theoremone.co) is a software consultancy that believes in simplicity in software design.
+We deliver solutions for startups and enterprises - You can see our [portfolio](https://theoremone.co/results) to learn more about the results we've delivered for our clients.

 ## Company size

-50-100
+400-450

 ## Remote status